ON Semiconductor Corporation [ON] stock Reiterated by Morgan Stanley analyst, price target now $58

 Northampton, MA –News Direct– onsemi.

-It opened the trading session at $63.051, the shares rose to $65.47 and dropped to $61.63, the range by which the price of stock traded the whole day.
-The daily chart for ON points out that the company has recorded 63.49% gains over the past six months.
-However, it is still -114.68% lower than its most recent low trading price.
+The stocks have a year to date performance of 89.18 percent and weekly performance of -1.75 percent.
+The stock has been moved at 64.72 percent over the last six months.
+The stock has performed 3.44 percent around the most recent 30 days and changed 35.61 percent over the most recent 3-months.

-If we look at the average trading volume of 5.56M shares, ON reached to a volume of 7953438 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.74M shares, ON reached to a volume of 8468130 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ON shares is $63.11 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ON stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.